 At the end of the first quarter my asset allocation was reasonably close to my target.
 My philosophy is to buy the best dividend stocks available and adjust my allocation using my 401(k) and other investments, when needed.
 I will make needed adjusts with future purchases.

-2013-Q1 PerformanceAfter under-performing in 2012, my Dividend Growth Portfolio outperformed and the Pocket-Change-Portfolio slightly under-performed the S&P year-to-date through March.
-Both portfolios underperformed Berkshire Hathaway (BRK.B) during the same time period.
+2014-Q1 PerformanceAfter under-performing in 2013, my Dividend Growth Portfolio out-performed the S&P 500 in the first quarter 2014, while my Pocket-Change-Portfolio under-performed the S&P. Both portfolios underperformed Berkshire Hathaway (BRK.B) during the same time period.
 Below are the YTD performances of various categories along with my S&P 500 (VFINX) and Berkshire Hathaway (BRK.B) benchmarks:

 When weighted with results from 2008 forward, my income portfolios out-performed the S&P and BRK.
 As I have previously stated, it is my desire to beat the S&P over the long-run, so I don't pay a lot of attention to short-term performance either positive or negative.
 For more details on the performance of my income portfolios, including year-by-year performance and cumulative chart, please click here.

-Passive IncomeFor Q1/2013 my passive income averaged $2,157/month, down from the $2,616/month in Q4/2012.
-The decrease resulted from several companies paying their Q1/2013 dividends in Q4/2012 due to the uncertainty of the 2013 dividend tax rates.
+Passive IncomeFor Q1/2014 my passive income averaged $3,179/month, up slightly from the $3,175/month in Q4/2013.
+The increase resulted from higher overall investments and was offset by higher special year-end distributions.
 The above amounts include all sources of passive income in my taxable accounts, primarily interest and dividends.
 It excludes my Roth IRA, 401(k) and blog income (which is not passive).